1. All media credential requests must be submitted no later than TEN DAYS PRIOR to the event, NO EXCEPTIONS.

-Applicants will be notified via email within seven days of application receipt.
+Applying for a Media Credential does not automatically mean you will receive it, you must qualify first.
+All media materials are mailed to each media group.
+NO ON-SITE REGISTRATIONS ALLOWED OR ACCEPTED.
+Applicants will be notified via email within two days of application receipt if they have been approved.
 You may be asked for additional information.
-If you do not receive an email, please contact email@example.com.
+If you do not receive an email, please contact firstname.lastname@example.org.

 Effective Immediately, the following Media Requirements and Regulations are in effect for Best In The Desert races.